nise/designing-video-interfaces/README.md

 # Aims

-* Book: Currently the patterns as well as the application database is work in progress.
-It is my aim to combine the patterns in book.
+Currently the patterns as well as the application database is work in progress.
+It is my aim to combine the patterns in a book.

-* Pattern Collection: This application is going to be an example for a pattern database that provides some support in the selection and application of the containing patterns.
+Beside that the application is going to be an example for a pattern database.
+Users are supported when selecting patterns and when they want to get some inspiration about how others solved a certain problem.